 Fund switch - moving money between funds within the contract.

-Guarantee top-up - an amount we deposit to a contract, if required, at the maturity benefit date, the contract maturity, or on notification of death of the annuitant, to increase its value to equal the maturity or death benefit guarantee.
+Guarantee top-up - an amount we deposit to a contract, if required, at the contract maturity or on notification of death of the annuitant, to increase its value to equal the guaranteed value.